 “I did my own market research and tried all the masks including the super expensive ones to work out what they all did and worked out I could combine all the super-ingredients and not have a scary price tag attached to it.”

-Launching her own brand means Maya fully invested herself, which she calls a “100 per cent risk” but “you have to believe in your juice sometimes and I believe in the sauce that is in the masks.”
+Maya fully invested in the brand herself, which she calls a “100 per cent risk” but “you have to believe in your juice sometimes and I believe in the sauce that is in the masks.”

-Well aware of the number of sheet masks, and their packaging, that creating landfill, Maya worked hard to make hers as sustainable as possible.
+Well aware of the number of sheet masks and packaging creating landfill, Maya worked hard to make hers as sustainable as possible.
 The face masks are made of bio-cellulose, a compostable carbon-positive fibre, produced through the fermentation of coconut water.
-The foil pouches are non-recyclable (as with most sheet masks), however the face masks are free of disposable plastic inserts although the eye patches do contain them for support.
+The face masks are free of disposable plastic inserts although the eye patches do contain them for support.
+The foil pouches are non-recyclable, as with most sheet masks.

-All Mij Masks boxes are made from FSC card, ethically sourced from responsibly managed forests.
+The boxes are made from FSC-certified card, ethically sourced from responsibly managed forests.
 They're sent out in non-toxic and home compostable mailer bags from sustainable packing brand Noissue.
 Plus for every order placed Noissue plants trees in areas of need.